NaoiseGaffney/BookRepository/README.md

 ## Design Decisions and Technology Choices
 Layout and navigation, colour scheme(s) (progression), typography, icons and text...

+### Strategy: --> Business

+### Scope: --> User Experience

+### Structure: Information Architecture and Interaction Design

+### Skeleton and Surface --> User Experience and Features

+### Structure Plane: Information Architecture and Interaction Design
-* Information Architecture is sequential with modals, leading the user/reader along at every stage.
+Information Architecture is sequential with modals, leading the user/reader along at every stage.
 The navigation bar provides a different set of options depending on the role (user or Admin), and whether authenticated or not.
+The breadcrumbs provide the "trodden path", making it easy to get back to where the user/reader started while also clarifying where they are.
+On  pages with many books (Member's Page, Search Results Page) and users/readers (Admin Page) pagination navigation

 * Breadcrumbs provide a clear view of where the user/reader is, and has been, with the option to click on any breadcrumb to go back to a previous page (please note, once signed in, the Landing/Home Page redirects to the Member's Page).
 * Pagination is provided in the Member's Page and Search Results if 8 books or more exist.
 The pagination navigation is placed at the top of the book stack for ease-of-use.
 * The Book Repository emails for user/reader registration, password change, and password reset all provide ample explanations on what to do and why (click on the email link).